FAQs: Audit & Review

 At the same time, the Committee believes it is important to recognize programs that are exemplary.
 In general, programs that earn the "Recommended Result" of "Continuation without qualification" have a clear "vision" of their mission and their role in furthering the University's mission and core values.
 These programs are able to establish program goals and demonstrate that they regularly monitor their progress in meeting these goals, and in establishing new goals as current goals are met.
 Exemplary programs have also assessment plans to articulate and measure student learning outcomes using direct and indirect assessment data from internal and external sources, and are able to show how assessment data is used in making program changes.
 They are aware of the changing nature of their discipline, and are able to adapt to fluctuations in enrollment or graduation rates.
 Faculty in these programs exemplify Boyer's model of the educator-scholar.
 Beginning in 2005, academic programs that earn the Recommended Result of "Continuation without qualification" will complete an expedited self-study during the next review cycle, with the next complete self-study to be completed in ten years.

 - Parts of the self-study seem redundant.
 For example, what's the difference between program goals and academic assessment?
 Program goals (Section I) and Academic Assessment (Section II) differ.
 Programs goals are generally broad, and are embedded in program mission statements or purpose statements.
-While program goals often affect students' learning in the program, they are not focused specifically on learning objectives.
+While program goals often affect students' learning in the program, they are not focused specifically on student learning outcomes.
 Examples of program goals may include: increasing enrollment; developing new emphases, modules, certificate programs, etc; revisions of current emphases; increasing international opportunities for students and faculty in the program; attainment of accreditation from an existing agency; or serving as a political, economic, cultural, or other outreach to the community, region, or State.

 Academic assessment asks for an examination of the curriculum (existing majors, minors, modules, certificate programs, etc.), and an assessment of instruction and learning that occurs in the courses that comprise the curriculum.
 Beginning in 1993, all academic programs have been required to establish plans for assessing the student learning outcomes or learning objectives that the program has identified.
 For additional information on assessment of students' learning, see below.